lbenz730/ncaahoopR/README.md

 devtools::install_github("lbenz730/ncaahoopR")
 ```

-If you encounter installation issues, the following tips have helped a few users succesfully install the package:
+If you encounter installation issues, the following tips have helped a few users successfully install the package:

 * If given the option to compile any packages from source rather than installing existing binaries, choose `'No'`.
 * Windows users with trouble installing the package should try running the following command before reinstalling the package: `Sys.setenv(R_REMOTES_NO_ERRORS_FROM_WARNINGS = "true")`